Key Takeaways

 What to Look For

-A track record at comparable complexity.
 Don't ask for the firm's most impressive wins.
 Ask for the engagements most similar to yours in scale, constraint, and regulated environment.
 Then ask specifically about what happened when scope got complicated.

-Full-stack delivery capability.
 A modernization programme spans application architecture, cloud infrastructure, data migration, API development, security, testing, and DevOps.
+Partners who subcontract the hard pieces introduce coordination gaps that create problems in complex programmes.

-Business-outcome orientation.
 The best partners don't just execute technical specifications.
 They help you think through sequencing and tradeoffs in terms of what they mean for your operations and roadmap.
 If a partner talks only about technology and never about business impact, pay attention to that signal.

-Domain knowledge in your industry.
 Healthcare, financial services, insurance, and manufacturing carry regulatory and operational constraints that directly affect how programmes must be designed.
 Domain experience shortens the learning curve and prevents decisions that are technically sound but operationally wrong.

+A programme that leaves your team dependent on the delivery partner hasn't fully succeeded.
 Ask how knowledge transfer works: not as a handover event at the end, but as a continuous practice throughout.
-Architecture decisions documented as they're made.
-Runbooks built as the system is built.

-Questions Worth Asking Before You Sign
+Questions to Ask Before You Sign

 - What does your technical assessment phase produce, and what does it typically surface that wasn't visible going in?